-The DLC has developed and approved alternative procedures for testing linear ambient products with a length greater than or equal to five feet and linear ambient products with indirect components.
+The DLC has developed and approved alternative procedures for testing linear style products with a length greater than or equal to five feet and any PUD with independent uplight and downlight.
 View alternative testing procedures for these products.

 Development of additional standard procedures for evaluating performance of products that are too large for testing equipment is on the DLC policy development wish list.
 The DLC welcomes proposals for standardizing this process.
 Please send all proposals to info@designlights.org.